Do you grow berries at your place?

 - Fruit being eaten by birds

-- Protection from the wind, especially hot summer northerlies
+- Wind damage, especially from the hot summer northerlies that we get at our place

 - Phytophthora root rot